alejandro-guzman/continuum-docker/README.md

 * Jenkins default username is `admin` & password is logged to the console, or you can bash into the container and find it at `/var/jenkins_home/secrets/initialAdminPassword`
 * Gitlab default username is `root` & password is created on initial login
 * Artifactory default username is `admin` & password is `password`

+Run `docker container ls` to see which ports each service is running on.

 **Enjoy!**